mukil/dm4-kiezatlas-comments/README.md

 It is generic in its design and thus can be used with many different topic types.
 It is mainly used by the [Kiezatlas Website](https://github.com/mukil/dm4-kiezatlas-website) and [Kiezatlas API](http://github.com/mukil/dm4-kiezatlas-famportal) plugins to receive and handle messages on places.

+### Usage & Development

+See and compare to the section on [usage and development in this README](https://github.com/mukil/dm4-kiezatlas-website#usage--development).

 License
 -------